The TIDE Project

 The young scientists that are so critical to the TIDE Project are also responsible for the The TIDE Blog.
 The blog posts are written by the young scientists of the project; those who are thigh-deep in the mud, swatting the flies, catching the fish, collecting the inverts, and sampling the mud.
 The fun parts of science!
 Please check out what these voices have to say from the field and learn about their science!

 - 2002: TIDE Experiment funded by the National Science Foundation

 - 2003: TIDE Experiment begins with pre-treatment measurements

 - 2008: The 2nd iteration of the TIDE Project is funded by the National Science Foundation

-- 2012: Our 9th year of nutrient enrichment began
+- 2013: Our 10th year of nutrient enrichment began – Diamond Anniversary!